 - Take immediate action to protect yourself and others from harm where you can do so safely; and

-- Advise the Security Team of the situation.
+- Advise the Public Safety Team of the situation.

 The College will investigate complaints under this policy, as appropriate.
 Any person found to have engaged in violence or threats of violence in violation of this policy will be subject to appropriate College discipline and legal action under the policies contained in this Employee Handbook.
 The College wants to resolve any problems, but it can do so only if aware of them.